AI in Trading: Algos, LLMs and Quantum Computing

 Artificial Intelligence (AI) is a field encompassing a wide range of disciplines including computer science and engineering which seeks to emulate human reasoning powers, or at least automate features of these processes as they are understood.
 AI allied with machine learning has made advances in seeing patterns and causal relations in large bodies of data.
 This is like the trading issue, in that algorithms are applied to sets of data the human would find difficult or impossible to analyse.

 AI until recently has been behind the scenes, analysing vast data produced by internet processes.
-The core developments in AI have been based around machine learning and the capacity to power them with advanced hardware especially in data centers.
+The core developments in AI have been based around machine learning and the capacity to power them with advanced hardware, especially in data centers.
 However Large Language Models (LLMs) have taken AI and machine learning into the public view.
-LLMs use machine learning to train an inference engine on vast data sets, which can interact with humans in a way which seems human like.
+LLMs use machine learning to train an inference engine on vast data sets, which can interact with humans in a way that seems human-like.

 Data centers are also where AI happens.
 But AI has specific demands on hardware which can differ from those of trading robots.
 Trading robots can be seen as less computationally intensive compared with AI.
 But robots have a critical issue in terms of latency (the delay in the processes from making an order and having it executed), so the speed at which communication can happen at a data center is critical, including efficient routing algorithms and fibre optical cabling or microwave.